Last updated on July 18th, 2023

-Raw garlic comes with the potential to protect against cough and cold infections.
+According to research conducted by the NLM, raw garlic comes with the potential to protect against cough and cold infections.
 Consumption of 2 crushed garlic cloves in a fasting state gives extreme benefits.
 When garlic cloves are hung on the necks of children and infants, congestion signs get relieved.

 Garlic Benefits Cardiac Health

 According to research published in The Journal of Nutrition, garlic is found to prevent cardiovascular problems.
 Allicin is a compound present in garlic known to prevent the oxidation of LDL cholesterol (bad cholesterol).
 This lowers the levels of cholesterol and recovers heart health.
 Regular intake of garlic lowers the occurrence of blood clots.
 So, it aids in preventing thromboembolism.
 Moreover, garlic reduces blood pressure.
 Hence, it is good for hypertensive patients.

 In addition, garlic is thought to lower the adhesiveness of the platelets in the blood.
 These platelets account for blood clotting.
 Intake of a healthy dose of garlic aids in decreasing the clotting effect of platelets present in the blood.
 Thus, it might aid in preventing unwanted blood clots inside arteries that might reach up the heart leading to a heart attack.

 Acts As An Immunity-Booster